ATP-1010/FederatedLLM/README.md

 ## Requirments
 Install all the packages from requirments.txt
-* Python3
-* Pytorch
-* Torchvision
+* pip install -r requirements.txt

 ## Data
-* Download train and test datasets manually or they will be automatically downloaded from torchvision datasets.
-* Experiments are run on Wizard and MMLU.
-* To use your own dataset: Move your dataset to data directory and write a wrapper on pytorch dataset class.
+* The training dataset of WizardLLM has already been downloaded and split in ./data_wiz/ fold.
+* If you want to use your dataset, use the same format as ./data_wiz/.

 ## Running the experiments
-* To run the FLoRA algorithms with global/local schedulers, run:
+* To run the FLoRA algorithms in different settings:
 ```

 ```
-To run NON-IID settings, the iid parameter should be 0.
-FedHyper-FULL can run both global and local schedulers

 * To run the baselines in our paper, here are some examples:
 ```